-If you are interested in other angles to this story, please find a list of experts who can discuss the pandemic's impact on the economy, job markets and specific industries, as well as a list of faculty on the societal impacts of the crisis.
+If you are interested in other angles to this story, please find other experts on the pandemic's impact on the economy and industries, effects on countries around the world, as well as other societal impacts.

 Sean Nicholson, professor of policy analysis and management and director of the Sloan Program in Health Administration, says that American hospitals are facing a financial crisis just when we need them the most during this unprecedented health crisis.
 Although a federal bailout is possible, private and government health insurers should step in to do their part.
 And they need to step in right now.